-- Past and present treatment of Indigenous communities in Canada.
+- Past and present treatment of Indigenous peoples in Canada.

 - Geneviève Audet, Professor, Department of Specialized Education and Training, Université du Québec à Montréal

-- Erin Corber, inaugural Simon and Riva Spatz Visiting Chair of Jewish Studies, Dalhousie University (TBC)
+- Erin Corber, Inaugural Simon and Riva Spatz Visiting Chair of Jewish Studies, Dalhousie University

 - Sivane Hirsch, Professor, Department of Educational Sciences, Université du Québec à Trois-Rivières